aws-samples/aws-modernization-with-47lining/content/3_ModuleThree/_index.md

 {{% /notice %}}

 ### Authentication Service
-First, we explore the Authencation Service
+First, we explore the Authentication Service